Interactive walkthrough — sample data

 Early research · 4 page views

-3. Day 6 · Focuses on pricing, guarantees, and onboarding
+3. Day 6 · Focuses on pricing, guarantees, onboarding

 Narrative interpretation